 THE MOTHER OF GOD

-In Orthodox services Mary is often mentioned, and on each occasion she is usually given her full title: 'Our All-Holy, immaculate, most blessed and glorified Lady, Mother of God and Ever-Virgin Mary.'
-Here are included the three chief epithets applied to Our Lady by the Orthodox Church: Theotokos (God-bearer, Mother of God), aeiparthenos (Ever-Virgin), and Panagia (All-Holy).
-The first of these titles was assigned to her by the Third Ecumenical Council (Ephesus, 431 AD), the Second by the Fifth Ecumenical Council (Constantinople, 553 AD).
-Belief in the Perpetual Virginity of Mary may seem at first sight contrary to Scripture, since Mark 3, 31 mentions the 'brothers' of Christ.
-But the reference here may be to half-brothers, born to Joseph from a previous marriage; also the word employed here in Greek can mean cousin or other close relative, as well as brother in the strict sense.
-The title Panagia, although never a subject of dogmatic definition, is accepted and used by all Orthodox.
+In Orthodox services Mary is often mentioned, and on each occasion she is usually given here full title: 'Our All-Holy, immaculate, Most Blessed, and Glorified Lady, Mother of God and Ever-Virgin Mary.'
+Here are included the three chief epithets applied to our Lady by the Orthodox Church: Theotokos (God-bearer, Mother of God), Aeiparthenos (Ever-Virgin), and Panagia (All-Holy).
+The first of these titles was assigned to her by the Third Ecumenical Synod (Ephesus, 431 A.D.), the second by the Fifth Ecumenical Synod (Constantinople, 553 A.D.).
+The title Panagia, although never a subject of dogmatic definition, is accepted and used by all Orthodox Christians.

-But Orthodox honor Mary, not only because she is Theotokos, but because she is Panagia, All-Holy.
-Among all God's creatures, she is the supreme example of synergy or cooperation between the purpose of the deity and human freedom.
-God, Who always respects our liberty of choice, did not wish to become Incarnate willing consent of His Mother.
-He waited for her voluntary response: 'Here am I, the servant of the Lord; let it be as you have said' (St. Luke I, 38).
-Mary could have refused; she was not merely passive, but an active participant in the mystery.
-As St. Nicolas Cabasilas said:
+But Orthodox Christians honor Mary, not only because she is God's creature, she is the Supreme example of synergy or cooperation between the purpose of the deity and human freedom.
+God, Who always respects our liberty of choice, did not wish to become Incarnate without the willing consent of His Mother.
+He waited for her voluntary response: 'Here am I, the servant of the Lord; let it be as you have said' (Luke 1:38).
+Mary could have refused; She was not merely passive, but an active participant in the mystery As Nicolas Cabasilas said: